Hey friend, I'm Tessie! Along with my family, I'm in the process of renovating a 100 year old historic home. I'd love to share the process with you!

 Besides a place to work and have snacks, I wanted this office space to also have its own little living room.

-The seating area is perfect for my family to come visit and hang out for a bit.
-I also like to use this space to lounge out for a brainstorming session or take a break with a cup of tea and a magazine.
+The seating area is perfect for my family to come to visit and hang out for a bit.

 The lofted ceilings make the space feel light and bright.
-I’m so thankful we decided to remove the previous ceiling!
+Removing the ceiling was an excellent choice!

 If you look closely in the image below you can see the trap door that leads down to the basement.
 Our contractor did an amazing job building it and matching the existing concrete floors.